Policies and Statements

 - Affiliates and authorized distributors who may use information for MathWorks business purposes including marketing, sales, and support of MathWorks products and services

-- Event management and service providers for in-person and online events such as conferences, webinars, and training sessions
+- Event management and service providers and co-sponsors for in-person and online events such as competitions, conferences, webinars, and training sessions

 MathWorks may release current or past user information to third parties for limited purposes, such as investigative and enforcement purposes, in the event MathWorks believes that usage is (i) in violation of applicable MathWorks terms, and/or (ii) associated with the commission of unlawful acts.
 MathWorks may also disclose aggregate information that does not personally identify individuals to third parties.